Inside the Ohio factory that could make or break Biden’s big solar energy push

 The question now: Can First Solar and its smaller counterparts in the U.S. solar industry crank up enough manufacturing capacity to meet the administration’s renewable energy goals or will U.S. power companies remain dependent on the massive Chinese solar industry, despite concerns about how it operates?

-The technology offers a high-profile test of the United States’ ambition to reshore manufacturing after years of losing ground to China’s low-cost and state-subsidized factories.
+The technology offers a high-profile test of the United States’ ambition to re-shore manufacturing after years of losing ground to China’s low-cost and state-subsidized factories.
 Since 2004, U.S. production of the photovoltaic cells that form solar panels has fallen from 13 percent of global supply to less than 1 percent, while China’s share has soared from less than 1 percent to 67 percent, according to the National Renewable Energy Laboratory (NREL).

 The Biden administration on Wednesday renewed its commitment to dramatically expand solar energy as part of its goal of eliminating carbon emissions from electricity production by 2035.
 Large investments could increase solar from 3 percent of electricity generation today to 45 percent within three decades, an Energy Department study concluded.